leilaicruz/Git-workshop-TUe-2025/Lesson_development/git.md

  git diff
 ```

-> Shows the difference between the current state and the most recently saved version (last commit)
+> Shows the difference between the current state (unstaged) and the most recently saved version (last commit)

 #### c.
 Add and Commit
 ```shell